 Another way of examining the labor market is to consider only private jobs.
 Similar to overall job growth, private employment rose by 1.56% on average, with a median growth rate of 2.15% per quarter.
-The steepest decline in employment, 8.86%, occurred in the fourth quarter of 1974 while the most rapid increase, 8.26%, was in the first quarter of 1978 (see figure 2 in appendix).
+The steepest decline in employment, 8.86%, occurred in the fourth quarter of 1974 while the most rapid increase, 8.26%, was in the first quarter of 1978.